Quansight-Labs/quansight-labs-site/posts/2022/05/thoughts-on-reviewing-for-accessibility.md

 Reviewing is a critical part of ensuring that people work together in creating quality things that solve the problem they set out to solve for people.
-I believe being kind to both the author and the eventual users (by giving a thorough review) is important.
+I believe being kind to both the author (by calling out what is well done and critiquing only the work and not the person) and the eventual users (by giving a thorough review) is important.
 It’s a responsibility, and I find it’s important to take accountability for it even in the lowest stake situations.